Here’s the thing, though. I’m actually quite a morning person. Once I’m awake, that’s it…I’m up for the day. And I’m mostly okay with that.

-- Place the bread in the oven and pour the boiling water into the empty loaf pan on the bottom rack of the oven.
-Bake for 40 to 50 minutes, until the bread is deep golden brown and the internal temperature is about 190 degrees.
+- Place the bread in the oven and pour the prepared boiling water into the *Extra*, empty loaf pan on the bottom rack of the oven (this is to create steam within the oven as the bread bakes).
+Close the oven door and bake bread for 40 to 50 minutes, until the bread is deep golden brown and the internal temperature is about 190 degrees.

 - Transfer to a wire cooling rack and allow to cool completely before serving.